python-trio/trio/docs/source/reference-core.rst

 General notes
 -------------

-.. _yield-points:
+.. _check-points:

-Yield points
+Check points
 ~~~~~~~~~~~~

 When writing code using trio, it's very important to understand the
-concept of a *yield point*.
-Many of trio's functions act as yield
+concept of a *check point*.
+Many of trio's functions act as check
 points.

-A yield point is two things:
+A check point is two things:

 1. It's a point where trio checks for cancellation.
 For example, if
    the code that called your function set a timeout, and that timeout
-   has expired, then the next time your code executes a yield point
+   has expired, then the next time your code executes a check point
    then trio will raise a :exc:`Cancelled` exception.
 See
    :ref:`cancellation` below for more details.

 2. It's a point where the trio scheduler checks its scheduling policy
    to see if it's a good time to switch to another task, and
    potentially does so.
 (Currently, this check is very simple: the
-   scheduler always switches at every yield point.
+   scheduler always switches at every check point.
 But `this might
    change in the future
    <https://github.com/python-trio/trio/issues/32>`__.)

-When writing trio code, you need to keep track of where your yield
+When writing trio code, you need to keep track of where your check
 points are.
 Why?
-First, because yield points require extra scrutiny:
+First, because check points require extra scrutiny:
-whenever you execute a yield point, you need to be prepared to handle
+whenever you execute a check point, you need to be prepared to handle
 a :exc:`Cancelled` error, or for another task to run and `rearrange
 some state out from under you
 <https://glyph.twistedmatrix.com/2014/02/unyielding.html>`__.
 And
 second, because you also need to make sure that you have *enough*
-yield points: if your code doesn't pass through a yield point on a
+check points: if your code doesn't pass through a check point on a
 regular basis, then it will be slow to notice and respond to
 cancellation and – much worse – since trio is a cooperative
 multi-tasking system where the *only* place the scheduler can switch
-tasks is at yield points, it'll also prevent the scheduler from fairly
+tasks is at check points, it'll also prevent the scheduler from fairly
 allocating time between different tasks and adversely effect the
 response latency of all the other code running in the same
 process.
 (Informally we say that a task that does this is "hogging the
 run loop".)

 So when you're doing code review on a project that uses trio, one of
-the things you'll want to look over is whether there are enough yield
+the things you'll want to think about is whether there are enough
-points, and whether each one is handled correctly.
-Of course this
+check points, and whether each one is handled correctly.
+Of course
-means you need a way to recognize yield points.
-How do you do that?
+this means you need a way to recognize check points.
+How do you do
-The underlying principle is that any operation that blocks has to be a
+that?
+The underlying principle is that any operation that blocks has
-yield point.
-This makes sense: if an operation blocks, then it might
+to be a check point.
+This makes sense: if an operation blocks, then it
-block for a long time, and you'll want to be able to cancel it if a
+might block for a long time, and you'll want to be able to cancel it
-timeout expires; and in any case, while this task is blocked we want
+if a timeout expires; and in any case, while this task is blocked we
-to schedule another task to run so we can make full use of the CPU.
+want to schedule another task to run so we can make full use of the
+CPU.

 But if we want to write correct code in practice, then this principle
 is a little too sloppy and imprecise to be useful.
 How do we know
 which functions might block?
 What if a function blocks sometimes, but
 not others, depending on the arguments passed / network speed / phase
 of the moon?
-How do we figure out where the yield points are when
+How do we figure out where the check points are when
 we're stressed and sleep deprived but still want to get this code
 review right, and would prefer to reserve our mental energy for
-thinking about the actual logic instead of worrying about yield
+thinking about the actual logic instead of worrying about check
 points?

-.. _yield-point-rule:
+.. _check-point-rule:

 Don't worry – trio's got your back.
-Since yield points are important
+Since check points are important
 and ubiquitous, we make it as simple as possible to keep track of
 them.
 Here are the rules:

-* Regular (synchronous) functions never contain any yield points.
+* Regular (synchronous) functions never contain any check points.

-* Every async function provided by trio *always* acts as a yield
+* Every async function provided by trio *always* acts as a check
   point; if you see ``await <something in trio>``, then that's
-  *definitely* a yield point.
+  *definitely* a check point.

-* Third-party async functions can act as yield points; if you see
+* Third-party async functions can act as check points; if you see
-  ``await <something>`` then that *might* be a yield point (so at a
+  ``await <something>`` then that *might* be a check point (so at a
   minimum, you definitely need to be prepared for scheduling or
   cancellation).

 The reason we distinguish between trio functions and other functions
 is that we can't make any guarantees about third party
 code.
-Yield-point-ness is a transitive property: if function A acts as
+Check-point-ness is a transitive property: if function A acts as
-a yield point, and you write a function that calls function A, then
+a check point, and you write a function that calls function A, then
-your function also acts as a yield point.
+your function also acts as a check point.
 If you don't, then it
 isn't.
 So there's nothing stopping someone from writing a function
 like::